Quick Guide to Accommodations on the SAT

 Proof of Disability

-Information about proving that a child has a disability and needs accommodations flow from this page, "Providing testing accommodations for students with disabilities".
+Information about eligibility and proving that a child has a disability and needs accommodations flow from this page, "Services for students with disabilities".

-In addition to the center text, look at the side bars.
 In the left margin is a table of contents.
-Each item with a (+) next to it will open to an additional list of pages and subjects.
+In the center text os some articles, look at the items with a (+) next to it will open to additional information.

 Examples of accommodations available on College Board tests.